+- Do one of the following:

-- From the Options menu, select Modules. - Right-click a module in the Containment tree and from the shortcut menu select Modules > Module Options.
+- From the Options menu, select Modules.

+- Right-click a module in the Containment tree and from the shortcut menu select Modules > Module Options.

-Figure 57 -- The Modules dialog
+Figure 58 -- The Modules dialog

-Box name Function Module Accessability Specifies the way a module can be used in a project: read-only modules are not editable within the project using it. read-write modules can be edited in place - directly in the project using it.
+Box name Function Module Accessability Specifies the way a module can be used in a project: Read-only.
+Modules are not editable within the project using it.
+Read-write.
+Modules can be directly edited in the project wherein modules are used.

-Module Load Mode Sets the module loading mode: Always load (default) - modules are always loaded when the project is opened.
-Autoload - module is not loaded when the project using it is loaded.
-However, MagicDraw monitors user activities in the project and tries to anticipate guess when the user might want to use the model piece from the unloaded module.
-Autoload with prompt - mode is similar to Autoload.
-However, MagicDraw will ask the user before loading the module.
-Manual load - module is not loaded when the project using it is loaded.
+Module Load Mode Sets the module loading mode: Always load (default).
+Modules are always loaded when the project is opened.
+Autoload.
+Modules are not loaded when the project is loaded.
+However, MagicDraw monitors user activities in the project and tries to anticipate guess when the user might want to use the model elements from the unloaded module.
+Autoload with prompt.
+This mode is similar to an autoload mode.
+However, MagicDraw asks the user before loading the module.
+Manual load.
+Modules are not loaded when the project wherein modules are used is loaded.
 Use Module Index If selected, uses the indexing scope specified in the Project Options dialog.
-For more information about indexing, see "Indexing" on page 126.
-Shared Package Name of the shared package.
-Preferred Path Carries the information about the path where the shared package should be placed in the project using it.
+For more information about indexing, see "Indexing" on page 126 Shared Package A name of the shared package.
+Preferred Path Carries the information about the path where the shared package should be placed in the project.
 Mounted On Holds the packages of the project on which the corresponding module share is mounted.
-Click the "" button to change package or create a new one.
-Use Module Enabled, when the module is selected as read-write.
+Click the "" button to change a package or create a new one.
+Use Module Available, when the module is selected as read-write.
 Allows the use of the module in the selected module.
 Remove Removes module from the project.
-Import Imports module to the project.
-Reload Reloads module in the project.
-Unload Unloads module from the project.
-Open as Project Opens the selected project as a module.
-Options The Project Options dialog box opens.
+Import Imports module to the project. • The Import button is available if the selected module: is not a MagicDraw native module is locked (valid for server projects only) is not locked by another user (valid for server projects only) One module can be imported only once.
+If the module you are importing was modified, you are asked to do one o the following: Save/Commit and Import.
+The module changes are saved and the module is imported.
+Reload and Import.
+Module changes are discarded and module is imported.
+Cancel the module import.
+Reload / Reload Index Reloads the selected module in the project.
+The Reload Index button is available when the module is not loaded.
+Click Reload Index to reload the selected modules index.
+Load / Unload Loads / unloads the selected module from the project.
+The Load button is available when the selected module is not loaded.
+The Unload button is available when the selected module is loaded.
+Open as Project Opens the selected module as a project.
+Options Click to open the Project Options dialog, wherein you can manage styles and element display settings.
+Lock / Unlock This button is available when you are working with server projects.
+For more information about locking / unlocking, see "Locking model elements and diagrams for editing" on page 824 and "Unlocking model elements and diagrams after editing" on page 830.